“The Oak Cottage” or “Oak Cottage”, on The Green

 From early 1965 until September 1965, the Rowleys had the house rewired – when they bought the cottage it had gas lights in the sitting room.
 They dug about 30 tons of solid clay out to lower the ground floor; replaced the metal Crittall windows on the western side with wooden sash windows; installed hot air central heating and a hot water system for upstairs and downstairs; made one bedroom into a bathroom; took out a small coal fire in the sitting room to find a large open fireplace behind it; and completely redecorated, as well as re-doing the garden including building a N-S wall to provide a more private back garden.
 Over the coming years they built a single storey garage to the east of the cottage, with the outside WC and the outside privy incorporated within it and linking it to the old outside workshop.
 They also built on a porch onto what was originally the west facing front door.
 In the early 1980s they obtained planning permission to double the size of the house to the east, incorporating the single storey garage.
 Throughout the 1960s and 1970s, their builder was Dusty Boakes from Ide Hill, who, with his father, had filled in the pond beside the cottage in the early 1930s.
 At various times, they bought more land, including the ditch/stream on the south side of the garden and the triangular piece of land behind it.
 In the early 1980s, they also bought the field behind Barden Cottages from Mrs Goodwin – who was, after her father, the farmer at Paul’s Hill Farm – and, around 2005, an unused piece of land at the end of Barden Road which had once been allotments and a car park.
 The latter was made into an Italian-styled, four level garden.

 Around 2000, a sewage blockage occurred which revealed the three generations of pipe work from the cottage.
 In 1964 they had connected the new bathroom with the pipe leading from the outside lavatory which they in turn had connected to the kitchen sink waste water.
 However, when a camera was put down the blocked drain, it revealed not only many roots but an offshoot pipe which went towards where the pond had been.
-It was the original drain from the only tap in the house.
+It was the original drain from what had been the only tap in the house – the kitchen sink.
 However, it had become connected to the sewage outflows.
-The pipe towards the old pond was sealed off but not before noticing how well the oak tree, planted on the Green in the 1970s, had grown – well fertilized.
+The pipe towards the old pond was sealed off but not before noticing how well the oak tree, planted on the Green in the 1970s, had grown – well fertilized for many years.

 (with additional research by Joyce Field)